SpaceVim/SpaceVim/docs/layers/ui.md

 ## Description

-The `ui` layer defines the default interface for SpaceVim, and it is loaded by default.

-This layer is enabled by default with following options:
+The `ui` layer defines the default interface for SpaceVim, and this layer is enabled by default with following options:

 ```toml
 [[layers]]